Login To The Netgear DG824M Router Using Your Web Browser

 We will list a series of lines here that will show you exactly how to forward the ports you need to forward.
 Foscam FI8918W requires

 you to forward the 80 ports.
-Go ahead and enter the settings shown above into the Port Range menu and then click Next then Close.
+Go ahead and enter the settings shown above into the Port Forwarding menu and then click Add.

 Click Add a Custom Service

 Go ahead and name your service.
 It doesn't really matter what the name is, but something easy to remember would be good.